French Defence: Basics

+After 3.Nc3, played in over 40% of all games after 1.e4 e6 2.d4 d5, Black has three main options, treated separately: 3...Bb4 (the Winawer Variation), 3...Nf6 (the Classical Variation), and 3...dxe4 (the Rubinstein Variation).

 General themes

 The diagram shows a pawn structure commonly found in the French.
-Black has more space on the queenside, so tends to focus on that side of the board, almost always playing ...c7–c5 early on to attack White's pawn chain at its base, and may follow up by advancing his a- and b-pawns.
+Black has more space on the queenside, so tends to focus on that side of the board, almost always playing c7–c5 early on to attack White's pawn chain at its base, and may follow up by advancing the a- and b-pawns.

-Alternatively or simultaneously, Black will play against White's centre, which is cramping his position.
-In the unlikely case that the flank attack ...c7–c5 is insufficient to achieve counterplay, Black can also try ...f7–f6.
+Alternatively or simultaneously, Black will play against White's centre, which is cramping Black's position.
+In the unlikely case that the flank attack c7–c5 is insufficient to achieve counterplay, Black can also try f7–f6.
 In many positions, White may support the pawn on e5 by playing f2–f4, with ideas of f4–f5, but the primary drawback to the advance of the f-pawn is opening of the g1–a7 diagonal, which is particularly significant due to the black queen's oft-found position on b6 and the heavy pressure on d4.
 In addition, many French Advance lines do not provide White with the time to play f2–f4 as it does not support the heavily pressured d4-pawn.
 For instance, 1.e4 e6 2.d4 d5 3.e5 c5 4.c3 Nc6 5.f4? (if White plays Nf3, f4 will come much slower) 5...Qb6 6.Nf3 Nh6! and the knight will go to f5 to place fatal pressure on d4 and dxc5 will never be an option as the white king would be stuck in the centre of the board after ...Bxc5.